JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2015-12-03-getting-prose-io-to-work-with-our-github-user-blog.md

 ---
 layout: post
 category: blog
-tags: null
+tags:
+  - "null"
-published: false
+published: true
 title: Getting prose.io to work with our github user blog
 ---

 I have had some trouble getting prose.io to play nicely with our user blog, but after studying the [priose.io starter repository](https://github.com/prose/starter) I think I may have it working now (see `_config.yml` below).
 In addition to editing `_config.yml` as below, I also added [links.jsonp](https://github.com/JovingeLabSoftware/JovingeLabSoftware.github.io/blob/master/links.jsonp) to root directory of repository.

 One trick: to actually publish a new post you need to:
 1. Click new file in the \_posts directory
 2. Edit your post
-3. Click save
+3. Click save.
+Wait a second for commit to process.
 4. **Refresh the page** to get the "unpublished" button to appear in the formatting toolbar.
 5. Click "unpublished" to toggle it to "published"
 6. Save again